amnezia-vpn/amnezia.org-content/docs/en/instructions/01_auto-install/01_auto-install.md

 To create your own VPN, you will need a VPS server.
 For step-by-step instructions on how to purchase a VPS from some popular hosting providers, see [How to Start Your VPN with Amnezia].

+If your connection data has been shared with you in the form of a [file], [text key], or [qr code], you do not need to buy a server, please refer to the relevant instructions .

 > Amnezia works with any servers running Ubuntu (officially supported version is 20.04), Debian 10 is also supported.

-If another Amnezia user has shared their connection data with you, you do not need to buy a server.

 &nbsp;

 ### Install the Amnezia app

 On the first screen, the application will ask for your connection details.
 These are the details of your VPS server.
 Hosting providers will send them to your mail after you buy a VPS.
 In the email you will find

 - **IP** : 192.565.ххx.xxx
 - **Username** : root  (or other)